python-zeroconf/python-zeroconf/README.rst

   TTLs in the cache can result in unexpected behavior since some functions returned all matching records and some fetched from the right side of the list to return the newest record.
-Intead we now store the records in a dict to ensure that the newest record always replaces the same unique record and we never have a source of truth problem determining the TTL of a record from the cache.
+Instead we now store the records in a dict to ensure that the newest record always replaces the same unique record, and we never have a source of truth problem determining the TTL of a record from the cache.
 * Fixed ServiceInfo with multiple A records (#725) @bdraco

-  If there were multiple A records for the host, ServiceInfo would always return the last one that was in the incoming packet which was usually not the one that was wanted.
+  If there were multiple A records for the host, ServiceInfo would always return the last one that was in the incoming packet, which was usually not the one that was wanted.
 * Fixed stale unique records expiring too quickly (#706) @bdraco

-  Recods now expire 1s in the future instead of instant removal.
+  Records now expire 1s in the future instead of instant removal.

   tools.ietf.org/html/rfc6762#section-10.2
   Queriers receiving a Multicast DNS response with a TTL of zero SHOULD